 Very often these theories pay much tribute on purported mysteries of this megalith and disregard true unsolved riddles (which are less interesting for sensationalists).
 Thus – much fuss still is made about the handling of the 50 tons heavy stones – although there were developed suitable technologies in Neolithic period for such works.

 The purpose of Stonehenge though is somewhat obscure.
-It is almost certain that this complex structure was important element in some important rituals.
+It is almost certain that this complex structure was an important element in some important rituals.
 But we do not know what rituals exactly were performed here.
-There are indirect proofs which show that here could be practised rituals linked to healing, burial, ancestor worship.
+There are indirect proofs which show that there could be practiced rituals linked to healing, burial, ancestor worship.
 Most likely the site had several kinds of rituals – they changed throughout the year and over the centuries.